-RideOs raises $25M to become the traffic control center for self-driving cars
+RideOS raises $25M to become the traffic control center for self-driving cars

 Present-day platform

-However, RideOS isn’t sitting around for a day when automated vehicles hit the road en masse.
+However, RideOS isn’t sitting around for a day when automated vehicles hit the road en mass.
 The company’s platform is designed to work for human-driven fleets too.
 RideOS has already signed partnerships with mobility companies, Ho said without naming them.

 “We’re working on this grand future, but there are many, many use cases we can support prior to that,” Ho said.

 RideOS plans to use the additional funds to expand its services to global transportation markets.
 It just so happens that a team within Next47 is dedicated to helping startups tap into Siemens’ global network.
-In other words, RideOS stands to benefit from Siemen’s global footprint and partnerships, in addition to its access to capital.
+In other words, RideOS stands to benefit from Siemens’ global footprint and partnerships, in addition to its access to capital.

 Next47 will also join the RideOS board and will be integral in guiding RideOS in European transportation markets, the company said.